braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 #### Step 2d: Action

-Next, you must select a connector action that will send data according to the mapping that gets configured.
-The Braze connector allows you to map Braze attributes to Tealium attribute names.

-From the **Add Action** dialogue, select one of the actions to set up.
-Depending on which action you choose, there will be a varied selection of fields required by Tealium.
+Next, name your connector action and select an action type that will send data according to the mapping that gets configured.
+Here, you will map Braze attributes to Tealium attribute names.
+Depending on which action type you choose, there will be a varied selection of fields required by Tealium.
 Listed below are examples and explanations of these fields.

 {% alert important %}
 **Note that not all fields offered are required**. <br>If you wish to skip over a field, Tealium requires that you minimize it before continuing onto the next step.